dilippatlolla/SDC_traffic_sign_classifier/writeup_template.md

 I have used Lenet architecture to begin with as it can be easily adapted as it takes the input as 32x32 image same as the input train data.

 * What were some problems with the initial architecture?
-The accuracy stagnated at 90%
+The accuracy stagnated at 90%. the initial filters count was low.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 I tried basically three different architectures.